Medical Coding Specialist: Job Description and Requirements

 Recommended Education for Medical Coding Specialists

-Medical coding specialists generally complete a 2-year program leading to an associate's degree in medical coding, health information technology or another closely related field.
+Medical coding specialists generally complete a program leading to a certificate or associate's degree in medical coding, health information technology or another closely related field.
 Typical coursework includes classes in medical terminology, basic and advanced ICD-9-CM coding, anatomy and physiology, computer data entry, and medical law, privacy and ethics.
 CPC candidates might benefit from advanced courses in Healthcare Common Procedure Coding Systems (HCPCS), Current Procedural Terminology (CPT) coding and healthcare reimbursement methods.

 Certification Requirements for Medical Coding Specialists

 Medical coding specialists can advance their career opportunities by obtaining certification through the AAPC.
 Requirements for the CPC credential include current AAPC membership, two years of experience as a medical coder and successful passage of an exam.
 An associate's degree in medical coding or a related field is recommended but is not required for certification.
 CPCs must maintain annual membership in the AAPC and submit 36 continuing education units every two years for recertification.

-In addition to the CPC designation, which is intended for medical coders who work in physicians' offices, the AAPC offers certification in CPC-Hospital, CPC-Payer, Certified Interventional Radiology Cardiovascular Coder (CIRCC) and Certified Professional Medical Auditor (CPMA).
+In addition to the CPC designation, which is intended for medical coders who work in physicians' offices, the AAPC offers certification in CPC-Hospital, CPC-Payer, Certified Interventional Radiology Cardiovascular Coder and Certified Professional Medical Auditor.
 The association also offers 19 stand-alone credentials in areas such as anesthesia and pain management, dermatology and urology.

 Medical Coding Career Outlook

 Medical records and health information technicians were predicted to see 22% job growth from 2012-2022, according to the U.S. Bureau of Labor Statistics (BLS).
 This was an above-average increase due in part to an increased aging population and the computerization of medical records.
 Medical records and health information technicians earned an average salary of $37,710 in May 2013.

 Related to Medical Coding Specialist: Job Description and Requirements

 - Recently Updated

 Online medical coding certificate and diploma programs offer the same basic curricula.
 Continuing educational opportunities...

 Medical coding specialists collect and organize patient medical data for billing, insurance and record-keeping purposes....